zaza0209/DIRL/Readme.md

-# Doubly Non-homogeneous Reinforcement Learning
+# Doubly Inhomogeneous Reinforcement Learning

 This repository contains the implementation for the paper "Doubly Non-homogeneous Reinforcement Learning" in Python (and R for plotting).